keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 ### Noise as a Resistance

 The 70s and 80s saw an independent music label scene rise and thrive (Rough Trade, 4AD, Factory Records).
 Some acts escaped the need for societal narrative by constructing tracks of pure sonic beauty, paying no heed to unintelligible lyrics --- turning the [human voice into another synthesizer](https://youtu.be/6KnYw4EwYGc?si=D8C76mbWTDlrmYHw).
-Others turned the new wave rougher and more combative --- into punk.
+Under austere conditions, others turned the new wave rougher and more combative --- into punk.

 This was a time that the official broadcasters would suffer the occasional subversive performance: such as [Elvis Costello getting permanently banned from Saturday Night Live](https://youtu.be/eD_24nDzkeo?si=yk9AMf1ox-VP8iQz); [London Calling](https://youtu.be/EfK-WX2pa8c?si=osOvS_wp2XYRTmOV) snuck into the radio as a hit, though their more clearly read songs faced the ire of BBC censors; and [Sex Pistols were banned from BBC airplay](https://youtu.be/q31WY0Aobro?si=2pajhGGpSqThZw3Q), though it wasn't only punk but [Johnny Rotten outing widely known predatory behaviour](https://youtu.be/v4OzI9GYag0?si=NCC8ita85r6Ebqcd) at the BBC that got them the boot.

 The dissolution of this noisy resistance movement resulted in underground and invisible pockets:
 - Independent distribution models couldn't scale up to keep up with major label infrastructure.
-- Mergers & Acquisitions of independents into major labels (though Rough Trade and 4AD survive --- incorporated into Beggars Group label holdings).
+- Mergers & Acquisitions of independents into major labels, though Rough Trade and 4AD survive incorporated into Beggars Group label holdings.
-- MTV became the commercial gatekeepers --- you couldn't just sound good you needed to look good doing it.
+- MTV became the commercial gatekeepers, you couldn't just sound good you needed to look good doing it.
 - Music piracy began to erode profitability of records, forcing reliance on touring and stadium-sized ticket sale boons.
 - Internet distribution meant the obscure found its audience, but this distribution model keeps communities small and fragmented.